Least Common Denominator Calculator

 Directions for use

-To use the LCD calculator, enter all given values separated by commas.
-The values can be both positive and negative.
-When entering a mixed number, separate the whole number part from the fractional part with a space, for example: \$5 \frac{1}{2}\$.
-Then press “Calculate.”
-The calculator will return the least common denominator of all input numbers, as well as the detailed solution algorithm.
+To use the LCD calculator, simply enter your values separated by commas.
+The calculator accepts both positive and negative numbers.
+When entering a mixed number, be sure to separate the whole number from the fractional part with a single space (for example: \$5 \frac{1}{2}\$).
+Once you have entered your numbers, click "Calculate."
+The tool will instantly display the least common denominator alongside a detailed, step-by-step solution algorithm.

 Definitions